-- (1) The chief executive may refuse to grant or renew an approval under this part if the applicant or holder, or if the applicant or holder is a corporation, an executive officer of the applicant or holder, has been- - (a) convicted of an offence against the Act or a corresponding law; or - (b) convicted of a disqualifying offence; or - (c) charged with a disqualifying offence and the charge has not been finally disposed of. - (2) Subsection (1) does not apply to an approval of a nominee under section 100B. - (3) The chief executive may refuse to grant an AIS approval if the individual proposed for approval, under section 100B, as the nominee of the applicant for the AIS approval has been- - (a) convicted of an offence against the Act or a corresponding law; or - (b) convicted of a disqualifying offence. - (4) The chief executive may refuse to renew an AIS approval if the nominee approved under section 100B for the holder of the AIS approval has been- - (a) convicted of an offence against the Act or a corresponding law; or - (b) convicted of a disqualifying offence. - (5) The chief executive may refuse to grant an approval under section 100B if the applicant has been-
+- (1) The chief executive may refuse to grant or renew an approval under this part if the applicant or holder, or if the applicant or holder is a corporation, an executive officer of the applicant or holder, has been- - (a) convicted of an offence against- - (i) the Act or a corresponding law; or - (ii) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or - (b) convicted of a disqualifying offence; or - (c) charged with a disqualifying offence and the charge has not been finally disposed of. - (2) Subsection (1) does not apply to an approval of a nominee under section 100B. - (3) The chief executive may refuse to grant an AIS approval if the individual proposed for approval, under section 100B, as the nominee of the applicant for the AIS approval has been- - (a) convicted of an offence against- - (i) the Act or a corresponding law; or - (ii) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or - (b) convicted of a disqualifying offence.